allan-stewart/node-json-tool/README.md

 There are surely other (and probably better!) tools like this out there in the node.js ecosystem.
 I'm creating this one for myself; partly to meet a need but more to experiment and learn.

+## License

+Created under the MIT license.
+See the LICENSE file for full details.